scanner-inc/gcp-to-scanner-collect/README.md

 # GCP Logging to S3 Pipeline

-Automated pipeline that exports GCP Cloud Logging logs to Amazon S3 with 2-3 minute latency.
+Automated pipeline that exports GCP Cloud Logging logs to Amazon S3 with configurable latency (default 2-3 minutes).
 Logs are batched in GCS temporarily, then transferred to S3 with efficient compression handling.

 ## Overview